-January 12, 2012
+January 8, 2013

 In recent weeks, the Division of Disease Control (DDC) of the Philadelphia Department of Health has identified steady increases of visits to Philadelphia emergency departments for vomiting and diarrhea as well as increases of over-the-counter sales of anti-diarrheal medications and electrolyte solutions at local pharmacies.
-In addition, DDC has confirmed four outbreaks of norovirus infection in long-term care facilities.
+In addition, DDC has received reports of five outbreaks of norovirus infection in long-term care facilities.
+This year's norovirus season appears to have started earlier and with more severity than last season.
+Adherence to strict infection prevention recommendations is essential to norovirus prevention and control.

-Noroviruses are a group of viruses that are a leading cause of gastroenteritis, especially in winter months.
-The virus typically causes severe vomiting and diarrhea accompanied by nausea, abdominal cramps, and fatigue in infected persons.
+Noroviruses are a group of viruses that are a leading cause of gastroenteritis, especially during late fall to early spring, which is generally defined as norovirus season.
+The virus typically causes severe vomiting and diarrhea, accompanied by nausea, abdominal cramps, and fatigue.
 Children may experience more vomiting than adults.
-Most persons ill with norovirus will experience symptoms suddenly, be sick for about 1-2 days, and recover on their own.
+Most persons with norovirus will develop symptoms abruptly, be sick for 1-2 days, and recover without treatment.
 Oral rehydration fluids may be used to treat dehydration due to vomiting and diarrhea.
 In outbreak situations, a laboratory test can be used to identify the virus in stool or vomitus using rt-PCR.

 The virus is highly contagious and is spread through the oral-fecal route, typically person-to-person or through contaminated food.
 Norovirus is of special public health concern in residential facilities or institutions, where transmission occurs readily and disease can spread widely.
 Because infection is now actively circulating in the community, DDC recommends the following to help prevent and control the spread of the virus: